-Clicking the Replace File button ( Replace... ) displays the Replace File dialog and allows you to replace the audio file on the current clip with a new audio file.
+Clicking the Replace File button () located on the Stretch tab of the Clip Properties window displays the Replace File dialog and allows you to replace the audio file on the current clip with a new audio file.
 This feature only replaces the actual audio.
 All track timing, effects, and envelopes remain.